mac-s-g/react-json-view/README.md

       * `npm run dev:hot`
   4. Open port 2000 in your browser
       * navigate to localhost:2000

-Your source code will be mounted inside the docker container.
-The container is built on the latest `Node:slim` image.

-Webpack-dev-server is running in the container and hot-reloading when changes are made locally.

-All node modules are installed within the container, so make sure to rebuild your container if you make changes to package.json (see step 2, above).

 ### Inspiration
 I drew a ton of design ideas from [react-json-tree](https://github.com/alexkuz/react-json-tree).
 Thanks to the RJT contributors for putting together an awesome component!